Don’t fall prey to NPP’s deceptive promises – Drivers to Okada riders

 In a press statement issued by the association, the drivers indicated that the government has failed to honour all of its promises to Ghanaians therefore they cannot be trusted.

-“We are also reminding the ‘okada’ riders not to fall for the government's promises of giving them small cars, its 419 and “sakawa”.
+“We are also reminding the ‘okada’ riders not to fall for the government promises of giving them small cars, its 419 and “sakawa”.
 Long live concerned drivers, long live Ghana,” the statement said.

-Regarding the First Aid Box policy that was introduced by the Driver and Vehicle Licensing Authority (DVLA), the group said “if it will be recalled, the DVLA in January 2nd, 2018, institute a charge of GH¢108.00 of motorists for first aid kit which at that time was being sold on the market ranging between GH¢10.00 and GH¢21.00.
+Regarding the First Aid Box policy that was introduced by the Driver and Vehicle Licensing Authority (DVLA), the group said “if it will be recalled, the DVLA in January 2nd, 2018, institute a charge of Ghc 108.00 of motorists for first aid kit which at that time was being sold on the market ranging between Ghc 10.00 and Ghc 21.00.
 Some driver’s union including us, the concerned driver’s association stood against this decision.

 “Ladies and gentlemen, at that time a statement signed by the board of DVLA, Mr. Frank .A.
 Davies, said the authority had taken notes of the public outcry and subsequently decided to suspend the exercise indefinitely.

-It added “if it will be recalled again, the ministry of finance with parliament in 2018 passed a law for taxes to be placed on vehicles with engine capacity of 2950 cubic centimeters and above in a bid to shore up government revenue."
+It added “if it will be recalled again, the ministry of finance with parliament in 2018 passed a law for taxes to be placed on vehicles with engine capacity of 2950 cubic centimetres and above in a bid to shore up government revenue.

 “The government then saw the outcry and frustration being mounted on them and decided to scrub the tax, as we speak with you now, our monies which were being charged by the government has not been refunded to us.
 On this note we say “YEGYE YEN SIKA” else we will reject the NPP government come December 7th, 2020.”